aws-samples/awsome-distributed-training/3.test_cases/15.gpt-neox/README.md

 * Docker, [Pyxis](https://github.com/NVIDIA/pyxis) and [Enroot](https://github.com/NVIDIA/enroot) installed.
 * An FSx for Lustre filesystem mounted on `/fsx`.

-We recommend that you setup a Slurm cluster using the templates in the architectures [directory](../../1.architectures).
-You need to setup the following environment variables to run this test case:
+We recommend that you set up a Slurm cluster using the templates in the architectures [directory](../../1.architectures).
+You need to set the following environment variables to run this test case:

 ```bash
 export APPS_PATH=/fsx/apps